yukinogatari/TheOtherRoles-GM/README.md

 The **special interactions** with the Shifter are noted in the chapters of the respective roles.\
 \
 **NOTE:**
-- The Shifter shift will always be triggered before the Erase (hence either the new role of the Shifter will be erased or the Shifter saves the role of his target, depending on who the Eraser erased)
+- The Shifter shift will always be triggered before the Erase (hence either the new role of the Shifter will be erased or the Shifter saves the role of their target, depending on who the Eraser erased)
 - If the Shifter takes over a role, their new cooldowns will start at the maximum cooldown of the ability
 - One time use abilities (e.g. shielding a player or Engineer sabotage fix) can only used by one player in the game (i.e. the Shifter can only use them, if the previous player did not used them before)